 Employer will determine the hourly schedule for each employee.
 Employees should be sure to review any schedule changes noted on the office calendar.
 Employees should record the beginning and ending time of all work shifts, and any split shifts or other departure from work for personal reasons.
-All staff must report for work at their scheduled time.
-Clocking in or out more than 5 minutes before or after a scheduled shift without permission will be reported by a "Mis-Punched" sheet.
-Excessive "Mis-Punched" forms for the same issues will result in corrective action up to and including termination of employment.
+All staff must report for work at their scheduled time and are allowed to clock only at their scheduled start time, not before.
+You are allowed to clock in up to 5 minutes after your scheduled start time.
+You must call and report your tardiness if you will be clocking in more than 5 minutes after your scheduled time.

 Note: Altering, falsifying, tampering with time records, or recording time on another employee's time record may result in disciplinary action, up to and including termination of employment.
 Misappropriation of Company time, such as not working in an effective manner will not be tolerated.
-"Buddy punching" is not permissible and may not be accomplished using any of the work reporting systems Tampering with time clocks is considered a serious offense and may require disciplinary action up to and including termination.
+"Buddy punching" or "moving" an employee in Procare other than yourself is not permissible and may not be accomplished using any of the work reporting systems.
+Tampering with time clocks is considered a serious offense and will be grounds for immediate termination.